IS-2: Gun

 A Wa Pruef 1 Report dated 5 October 1944 has data on the penetration ranges of the 122 mm A-19 gun against a Panther tank angled at 30 degrees; this estimated that the A-19 gun was unable to penetrate the upper glacis plate of the Panther from any distance, could penetrate the lower glacis plate from 100 m, could penetrate the mantlet from 500 m and could penetrate the front turret from 1500 m.
 The side armour of the Panther was comparatively weaker and could be penetrated at 3500 m according to the same report.
-Testing with captured Tiger I tanks in Kubinka showed that the 122 mm D-25T was capable of penetrating the Tiger's turret from 1000–1500 m and the weld joint or edges of the front hull plates at ranges of 500–600 m.
+Testing^{[unangled?]} with captured Tiger I tanks in Kubinka showed that the 122 mm D-25T was capable of penetrating the Tiger's turret from 1000–1500 m and the weld joint or edges of the front hull plates at ranges of 500–600 m.
 In 1944, the BR-471 was the sole armor-piercing round available.
 An improved version, the BR-471B (БР-471Б) was developed in spring 1945 but was available in quantity only after World War II ended.

-According to the same Wa Pruef 1 report, it was estimated that at 30 degree obliquity the hull armor of the Soviet IS-2 model 1943 would be defeated by a Tiger I between 100 and 300 m at the driver's front plate and nose, while the IS-2's 122 mm gun would penetrate the Tiger's front armor from between 500 and 1500 m.
+Also according to the Wa Pruef 1 report, it was estimated that at 30 degree obliquity the hull armor of the Soviet IS-2 model 1943 would be defeated by a Tiger I between 100 and 300 m at the driver's front plate and nose, while the IS-2's 122 mm gun would penetrate the Tiger's front armor from between 500 and 1500 m.
 A Panther had to close to 600 m to guarantee penetration of the IS-2's frontal armor (The Panther's 75 mm gun could penetrate the IS-2 model 1943's mantlet from 400 m, front turret from 800 m, and driver's front plate from 600 m), while the IS-2 could penetrate the Panther at ranges of 1000 m.
 However, in the summer of 1944, the Germans experienced a shortage of manganese and had to switch to using high-carbon steel alloyed with nickel, which made armor very brittle, especially at the seam welds.
 The performance of the 122 mm AP shells of the IS-2 against the Panther improved considerably.
 The reports from the front described cases where the BR-471 APHE round 122 mm projectile fired from 2500 m ricocheted off the front armor of a Panther, leaving huge breaches in it.
 According to Steven Zaloga, the IS-2 and Tiger I could knock each other out in normal combat distances below 1000 m.
 At any range, the performance of each tank against each other was dependent on the crew and combat situation.